L. James Held, 86, of Hermann, MO, passed away Friday, November 8, 2019 at Hermann Area District Hospital.

 Burial will be at Hermann Cemetery with full military honors.
 In lieu of flowers, memorials may be given to the St. Paul U.C.C.
 C/O Toedtmann & Grosse Funeral Home.

-To send flowers to L. James Held's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of L. James Held, please visit our floral store.